Why every agent or broker needs a real estate app

 But because mobile apps are downloaded later in the sales funnel, they can forego a lot of the detail expected on a desktop or mobile site.

-Mobile app users don't expect or need to find a home buyer's guide, or company biographies, or detailed neighborhood descriptions.
+Mobile app users don't expect or need to find lengthy resources like a home buyer's guide, company biographies, or detailed neighborhood descriptions.
+You already hooked them.

 Instead, people using real estate apps just want to search for homes in the most convenient way possible.
 That's it.